 Welcome to Eddie’s Footlong Hotdogs!
 We’re a family business that has been serving up mouth-watering footlongs for 75 years and counting, and we’d like nothing better than to serve you and your family!
-Our original Conneaut Lake Road location is now open for the season, and as always, you can enjoy a delicious Eddie’s footlong year-round at our second location in the Downtown Mall in Meadville!
+Our original Conneaut Lake Road location is now closed for the 2022 season, but as always, you can enjoy a delicious Eddie’s footlong year-round at our second location in the Downtown Mall in Meadville!

 Eddie's was founded by Eddie and Winky Johnson in 1947 on Route 322, three miles west of Meadville on the Conneaut Lake Road where Marquette Bank is currently located.
 Originally the hot dog stand started out as a produce stand, but business was unstable back in 1947, so Eddie started thinking about what an old timer once told him: "You can always make a penny selling a hotdog."
 Eddie's was then born.
 In 1955, Eddie bought a business called the "Swing Shack" located across the road from his hot dog stand.
 The building had a dance hall, kitchen area, and soda fountain.
 The Johnson's ran that business successfully, in addition to the hot dog stand next door until the business burned down in 1957.
 The fire was not the only problem the business faced.